micromdm/micromdm/docs/MajorOSUpdate-notes.md

-# Scheduling an OSUpdateScan I got this:
+# Scheduling an OSUpdateScan I got this

 ```shell
     <key>AvailableOSUpdates</key>